Remote-access & portable devices create better care & patient experience

 In many healthcare settings, such as an ICU, ambulance or trauma center, seconds matter and safety is paramount.
 Patients in critical care environments often have immediate needs and require many lifesaving interventions.
 Addressing both time and safety concerns, portable CT scanners can be a critical solution—eliminating the need to move patients and providing diagnostic images immediately for viewing right in the ICU.

-“The portable CT scanner offers multiple benefits in the hospital setting,” says Luann Culbreth, MEd, MBA, RT, CRA, FACHE, Director of Radiology and Cardiovascular Services, Clinical Operations at HealthTrust.
+“The portable CT scanner offers multiple benefits in the hospital setting,” says Luann Culbreth, MEd, MBA, RT, CRA, FACHE, former Director of Radiology and Cardiovascular Services, Clinical Operations at HealthTrust.
 “Taking the CT scanner directly to the patient in the ICU, surgery, trauma or other procedural area saves medical professionals from having to move the patient and transfer care.”

 Portable scanners are battery-powered and wirelessly connected, with a drive system that enables easy movement through the facility.
 They use the same technology as traditional CT scanners, although some applications may be limited depending on the type of scanner being used.